L-Loreti/Wine-Quality-Classifier/README-en.md

 <details>
 <summary><b>Fixed Acidity (g/L)</b></summary>

-<i>Acids are responsible for the 'flatness', when there is little acid, or the sourness taste of a wine.
-[Fixed acids](https://waterhouse.ucdavis.edu/whats-in-wine/fixed-acidity) found in wines are tartaric, malic, citric and succinic.</i>
+<i>Acids are responsible for the “flatness” when there is little acid, or for the sour taste of a wine.
+The [fixed acids](https://waterhouse.ucdavis.edu/whats-in-wine/fixed-acidity) found in wines are tartaric, malic, citric, and succinic.</i>
 </details>

 <details>